seayrom/landing-page-project/README.md

 In the second section I faced some difficulties but I didn't need to research to resolve any problem I encountered.

+The third section proved a bit of challenge because I was finding it difficult to align the "source of quote" part to the left and found it challenging but once again some googling helped.

 **Things Completed**
 I was able to add the basic structure of the header section.
 Second Section complete
+Third Section done!!